altreact/archbk/README.md

    1) [create a chromeos recovery media device](https://goo.gl/FfCQkC)
    2) follow instructions above to install Arch Linux ARM on a SDcard / USB drive.
-   3) reboot, then press ctrl + u to boot Arch Linux ARM (username: root , password: root)
-   4) `sh helper.sh`
+   3) `sh helper.sh`(allows you to easily: change root password, create new sudo user, connect to wifi, install Arch on internal flash memory)
-   5) follow the instructions & let the script do it's thing.
+   4) follow the instructions & let the script do it's thing.
-   6) reboot, then press ctrl + d to boot Arch Linux ARM from internal flash memory.
+   5) press cnlr + d, then login with your new user credentials.

 After Installation: